-When you have determined the most appropriate instrument for your research idea, and you meet the requirements in the Call for Proposals, you should begin preparing your application to DFF.
+When you have determined if you meet the requirements in the call for proposals, you can begin preparing your application to DFF.
 Applications must be sent through the e-grant website www.e-grant.dk.

 To submit an application to DFF, you must first register as a user on e-grant.
 To access the application form, choose which thematic area you which to apply for.
-After you have chosen the appropriate thematic area, you can choose the funding instrument you wish to apply for.

 To fill in the application form, you have to go through a series of steps/sections, where you must provide various types of information in relation to your application.
-These steps vary depending on which instrument you are applying for.
 You should therefore open the application form as early as possible to get an overview of which information will be needed for the form.

-It is possible to reopen and resubmit your application until the deadline.
+It is possible to reopen and resubmit your application until deadline.
 If you have already submitted your application, subsequently made corrections and not managed to submit these corrections before deadline, DFF will process the most recently submitted application received before the deadline for applications.